Dear Manager: When An Employee Fails It's Your Fault

 But, unfortunately if you have worked anywhere long enough you have come into contact with crazy folk in positions beyond them.
 Let me share a few firsthand experiences of managers gone totally wrong.

-I was in a meeting when the CEO started chasing a sales guy around a conference room table.
+The chaser I was in a meeting when the CEO started chasing a sales guy around a conference room table.
 He was angry that it was taking him longer to close a deal than he promised.
 I slowly stood up as they ran by and started looking for a new job.

-I was an early employee at a company where the first CEO was replaced with someone more “seasoned.”
+The pilot I was an early employee at a company where the first CEO was replaced with someone more “seasoned.”
 The new CEO came into the company and then whacked most of the management team that was performing reasonably well.
 Once that was done he spent the majority of his time getting his pilot’s license, learning to fly, and talking about building a “lifestyle company.”

-I witnessed an employee resign at one company only to have his manager threaten, “It’s a small valley and I figure you will come to regret this.”
+The hit man I witnessed an employee resign at one company only to have his manager threaten, “It’s a small valley and I figure you will come to regret this.”
 When the employee calmly asked what he meant, the manager just nodded and gave a wink.

-I worked for a manager who inevitably found someone to blame for every failure.
+The bus driver I worked for a manager who inevitably found someone to blame for every failure.
 Worse, when things were going slightly sideways on a project he looked cross-functionally for a scapegoat rather than working collaboratively to solve the problem.
 Someone always ended getting rolled over every quarter during business reviews.

 Now, these are fairly extreme cases but they all have something in common.
 In each situation, the manager was sick yet blamed the staff for his ills, the company culture, or the mess he was creating.